thomas-bailly/SSA_project/README.md

 ## Usage

-Go to the SSA_project directory and enter: `python ./src/ssa.py help` for obtain the help.
+Go to the SSA_project directory and enter: `python3 ./src/ssa.py help` for obtain the help.

-For run the script enter a command like this: `python ./src/ssa.py ./data/1bat1FH.pdb A`
+For run the script enter a command like this: `python3 ./src/ssa.py ./data/1bat1FH.pdb A`

-You can redirect the result with > : `python ./src/ssa.py ./data/1bta1FH.pdb A > ./result/1bta_ssa.txt`
+You can redirect the result with > : `python3 ./src/ssa.py ./data/1bta1FH.pdb A > ./result/1bta_ssa.txt`

 The result for the file 2jk9FH.pdb and 3h7hFH.pdb are already present in the subdirectory result.